Community investment

 Target

-Between 2015 and 2030 we will invest 600 million U.S. dollars to help make communities inclusive and resilient, with our employees contributing 300,000 volunteering hours.
+Between 2015 and 2030 we will invest US$600 million to help make communities inclusive and resilient, with our employees contributing 300,000 volunteering hours.

 Measurement and management

 To measure the social impact of our efforts, we use the Business for Societal Impact (B4SI)* Framework provided by Corporate Citizenship.
-In 2022, we invested 51 million U.S. dollars (10% charitable donations, 87% community investment, and 3% Commercial Initiatives) in corporate community investment in countries where we operate.
 We encourage more accurate reporting and measurement to ensure all of our programs deliver social impact according to our policy.

 * B4SI is the global standard in measuring and managing corporate social impact.